Britain's FTSE gets a boost from China export data

 * Tesco drops on cautious outlook

-* Premier Foods slumps after McCormick walks away from bid (Updates prices)
+* Premier Foods slumps after McCormick walks away from bid (Adds detail and updates prices)

 By Alistair Smout and Kit Rees